mariaaenc/freight-simulator/web-logistics-operations/README.md

 Web app responsible for the context of freight and logistics operators.

+## Initializing

+Enter the project folder:

+`cd web-logistics-operations`

+To run this project you need have the credentials.
+Talk to admin to check.

+`cp .env.example .env`

 ## Available Scripts

 In the project directory, you can run: